 Trevor is a highly skilled sports massage therapist with a combo of eastern and western modalities to best fit your individual needs

 Can be added to any session upon request

 I am a Graduate from The National Holistic Institute and certified in various modalities of massage and associated sciences.
-I am pursuing a BS in Kinesiology while continuing to broaden my current expertise and knowledge in the field of massage therapy.
-I have been practicing the art of massage therapy for over 4 years in a variety of settings; including Triathlons, cycling events, high end spas, Chiropractors Offices, & Community Centers.
+I am always continuing to broaden my current expertise and knowledge in the field of massage therapy.
+I have been practicing the art of massage therapy for over 5 years in a variety of settings; including triathlons, cycling events, destination spa retreats, fitness gyms & community centers.
 I have a passion for learning the healing arts and an Intuitive drive that has lead me to a fulfilling career as a Massage Therapist.

 On my own quest for wellness, I have discovered a natural understanding of the body's integrative structure and how daily activity impacts everybody's health and wellness in different ways.
 With the use of subtle body assessment strategies, I hope to help each and every client reach their personal best.

 For a complete bio including my educational background and approach to massage therapy, simply give me a call or send me an email

 "I love Trevor!!
 He is one of the best therapists I have ever worked with.
 He has a great, firm touch, customizes the massage to my needs, and offers education about my body.
 He is the BEST!"

 "Very relaxing, kind and friendly.
 I only wish I had met him sooner!"

 "I've been going to Trevor for many years, and he has never given me a "template" massage.
 Each massage is tailored to focus on the areas that need the most work.
 He listens when I tell him where I'm having issues, and his hands listen to my body when he massages me."